Reviews of Excel Saga (1999) and related work

 Two death-prone girl agents of an evil organization adore its hugely shoulder-padded leader and go on various missions to further his ideals.
 Each mission (episode) demolishes some random genre or combination of classics, but a coherent storyline still manages to creep in and take over at times.

 Parody.
 Remarkably extreme metatelevision, even going so far as to make an episode without gags, where the show very nearly takes itself seriously.
 Some jokes drag on unbelievably far past the point where you’d think it impossible, and it usually works.
-It helps to have seen large quantities of anime.
+It helps to have seen large quantities of Japanese animation.
 You really learn to love the music.
-Manga-based, and it’s not afraid to point that out.
+Based on a comic, and it’s not afraid to point that out.

 ‣ Puni Puni Poemi (2001)